tanghaibao/jcvi/README.rst

     * Prepare frg for Celera Assembler (CA).
     * Helper scripts for fixing unitig layout errors in CA.
     * Preparation and validation of tiling path for clone-based assemblies.
-    * QC of potential scaffolding errors.
+    * Read trimming and correction.

 - ``apps``
     Helper library to wrap command line programs and run jobs on JCVI grid